xanxer6rB/forge-custom-scripts/README.md

 To use files just add them to your custom folder

-I welcome any contributions to the scripts or suggestions to help improve/optimize them to help make them rn smoother and more playable for the Ai or even adding features to the format(s).
+I welcome any contributions to the scripts or suggestions to help improve/optimize them to help make them run smoother and more playable for the Ai or even adding features to the format(s).